godmode2k/mobile_app_examples/Android/Alarm/README.md

         - Save/Load
         - The screen when fired an alarm
-        - BroadcastReceiver for Notification (auto canceled) and start Activity (Notification will be removed for low API Level device, Alarm screen only)
+        - BroadcastReceiver for Notification (auto canceled) and start Activity (Notification will be removed for lower API Level device, Alarm screen only)
         - App/Contact list for launch and dial the number -

         // TODO:
         - Filter the duplicated datetime
-        - Implement Service class for running always and Repeat an alarm daily
+        - Implement Service class for running always and repeat an alarm daily
         - ...